Zahra-Homa/Eniac-Expansion-Project-Data-Analysis-with-Python-/Eniac_market_expansion/README.md

 3. 95.8% of orders are delivered on schedule, reflecting reliable delivery operations.

-4. However, most deliveries take up to 7 days, which may not meet current customer expectations for fast shipping.
+4. However, most deliveries take up to 7 days and the average delivery time is 10 days, which may not meet current customer expectations for fast shipping nowadays.

 ## Conclusion